 About the PLAY Card

-The Athens Regional Library System, Oconee County Library and the Oconee County Schools recognize that reading is critical to academic success.
-We have partnered to offer the PINES PLAY (PINES Library Access for Youth) card — a digital library card account especially for students in grades k-12 — to all students in Oconee County public schools.
+The Athens Regional Library System, the Clarke County School District, and the Oconee County Schools recognize that reading is critical to academic success.
+We have partnered to offer the PINES PLAY (PINES Library Access for Youth) card — a digital library card account especially for students in grades k-12 — to all students in Athens-Clarke County and Oconee County public schools.

 Welcome to the Student PLAY Program!

 The PINES Library Access for Youth (PLAY) program gives students free access to public library materials and online resources.
-All Oconee County Schools students in grades kindergarten through 12th grade are automatically enrolled.
+All Clarke County School District and Oconee County Schools students in grades kindergarten through 12th grade are automatically enrolled.

 - Download digital e-books, e-audiobooks and digital magazines.

 - Access online resources for homework help, learning tools, college prep, and job readiness.

 How does the PLAY card work?